 Most of our relationships have become casual.
-We allow them evolve without thinking about how we want them to be.
+We allow them to evolve without thinking about how we want them to be.
 We do not take the time to maintain them or keep them on track.

 Then, we could set "parameters" (like limits) to keep that definition intact.
 Whenever one of us starts to deviate from that definition, we care enough to set a parameter that says: That is not what this relationship is about for me; I want it to be more like this.
 Effective parameters can be subtle, but they are always clear.

-For example, when a coworker flirts with you, think about whether you want flirting to be part of that relationship (definition).
+For example, if a friend flirts with you, think about whether you want flirting to be part of that relationship (definition).
 Then, give them clear signals (parameters) telling them whether or not you want flirting to be part of that relationship.

-By setting parameters, both people than know where they stand with each other.
+By setting parameters, both people then know where they stand with each other.
 This leads to trusting the relationship and trusting each other.
 It allows us to get what we want most from the relationship.

 Defining relationships and setting parameters requires a lot of work.
 Definition requires thought and difficult decisions.
 Setting parameters requires courage and strength to address awkward and difficult situations.
 And... we have to pay attention.